Harsha731/Leet-Code/leetcode/1481/README.md

 // TC : O(NlogK)
 // SC : O(N) in the worst case

+// If K>0, it means it still remains.
+So, we do size+1
+// TC : O(NlogK)
+// SC : O(N) in the worst case only

 class Solution {
 public:
     int findLeastNumOfUniqueInts(vector<int>& arr, int k) {